Azure/iot-edge-config/README.md

       - **[Option II] Provision with DPS**
         Refer to the steps in appendix: How to setup IoT Hub with DPS.
 3. Save the **connection string** to a .txt file (or if using DPS provisioning, save Registration_ID, Symmetric Primary Key, the IoT Hub host name, DPS Scope ID to a .txt file).
-4. Download the installer .run file (ex: **eai-installer_1.2.2_arm64.run**)
+4. Download the configuration tool V2 .run file (ex: **eai-installer_1.2.2_arm64.run**)
-5. Copy the **installer file** and the **txt file that contains provision info** to your NV developer kit by USB drive
+5. Copy the **configuration tool V2 file** and the **txt file that contains provision info** to your NV developer kit by USB drive
     - **[Alternate Method]** If you do not have a USB drive but the DK and PC are connected to the same network, there is a work around.
-Navigate to the PC command line, enter the directory where the installer is located, and run the following command to securely copy the installer to your DK.
+Navigate to the PC command line, enter the directory where the configuration tool V2 is located, and run the following command to securely copy the configuration tool V2 to your DK.

 ```
 scp ~/Downloads/eai-installer_[VERSION]_arm64.run [DK desktop address]:~/[target directory]./e
 ```

-6. Before running the installer, execute the following commands in the **command line of your DK**.
+6. Before running the configuration tool V2, execute the following commands in the **command line of your DK**.
-From the directory of the installer .run file, execute the following command:
+From the directory of the configuration tool V2 .run file, execute the following command:
 ```
 sudo chmod +x eai-installer_1.2.2_arm64.run; sudo ./eai-installer_1.2.2_arm64.run; cd /usr/local/microsoft/eai-installer
 ```
-  **[Note]** 1.2.2 is the current installer version, if you are using other versions, please modify the command accordingly.
+  **[Note]** 1.2.2 is the current configuration tool V2 version, if you are using other versions, please modify the command accordingly.
-  [Optional] Use the following command if you want to verify the installer is correctly setup.
+  [Optional] Use the following command if you want to verify the configuration tool V2 is correctly setup.
 ```
 dpkg-query -s eai-installer
 ```
-7. To execute the installer and set the developer kit Azure ready, you can choose one of the provisioning mechanisms below when executing the installer.
+7. To execute the configuration tool V2 and set the developer kit Azure ready, you can choose one of the provisioning mechanisms below when executing the configuration tool V2.
 Make sure you are under the directory of “/usr/local/microsoft/eai-installer” when executing the following command.

 **[Connection String]**
 ```